An Overview of Charcoal Rot of Soybean

 Diseases With Similar Symptoms

-Charcoal rot has microsclerotia in the lower stem and roots that can help differentiate it from other diseases.
-However, some charcoal rot symptoms can be confused with other diseases.
+Charcoal rot-affected plants have microsclerotia in the lower stem and roots, which can help differentiate it from other diseases.
+However, some charcoal rot symptoms can be mistaken for those of other diseases.

 Figure 9.
-Pod and stem blight infection results in pycnidia, which are different than the microsclerotia charcoal rot produces.
+Pod and stem blight infection results in pycnidia, which differ from the microsclerotia produced by charcoal rot.

 Figure 10.
 Phytophthora-infected plants have dark brown lesions on the outer stem tissue that are continuous from the roots and up the lower stem.

 Figure 11.
-Plants infected with saprohytic fungi do not have microsclerotia in the inner stem and root tissue like plants infected with charcoal rot do.
+Plants infected with saprophytic fungi do not have microsclerotia in the inner stem and root tissue like plants infected with charcoal rot do.

 Figure 12.
 Plants with white mold have fluffy white growth on the outside of stems.